analythium/openfaas-rstats-templates/README.md

 ### Watchdog type

 * The [watchdog](https://github.com/openfaas/faas/tree/master/watchdog) is a tiny Golang webserver that marshals an HTTP request accepted on the API Gateway and to invoke your chosen application.
 This is the init process for your container.
-The classic watchdog passes in the HTTP request via `stdin` and reads a HTTP response via `stdout`.
+The classic watchdog passes in the HTTP request via STDIN and reads a HTTP response via STDOUT.
 * The _http mode_ of the [of-watchdog](https://github.com/openfaas-incubator/of-watchdog) provides more control over your HTTP responses ("hot functions", persistent connection pools, or caching).
-This is what the `rstats-http` template is using.

 The of-watchdog _http mode_ loads the handler as a small background web server.
 The classic watchdog's forking mode would instead load this file for every invocation creating additional latency when loading packages, saved data, or trained models.